 His Diocese includes 28 parishes spread throughout Israel, Palestine, Jordan, Syria and Lebanon.
 As Primate, he has additional responsibilities in Cyprus, the Gulf and Iran.
 While Archbishop Naoum was an undergraduate at Rhodes University in South Africa, he also studied with Archbishop Desmond Tutu.
 May Archbishop Naoum’s advocacy for peace and reconciliation through a strengthened Christian presence, moderate and mediate the tension in the region.

 I saw evidence of the challenges he faces.

 Extensive, expressive graffiti on the West Bank Barrier, seperating Bethlehem from the rest of Israel

 Trash, including discarded security gates, hoses, wood, metal and cement fragments and more, tucked into a corner of a Christian cemetery steps away from the sacred Garden of Gethsemane.

 I also met Mahmoud Muna, the esteemed owner of two celebrated bookstores in Jerusalem.
 One is on the campus of the American Colony Hotel, near St. George’s Guest House in East Jerusalem.
-When I stopped by, we discussed environmental issues I had noticed during our pilgrimage, such as the surprising amount of waste I saw strewn in the West Bank and even in East Jerusalem.
+When I stopped by, we discussed environmental degredation I had noticed during our pilgrimage, such as the surprising amount of waste I saw strewn in the West Bank and even in East Jerusalem.

 The Dead Sea, 1,412 feet below sea level, provides an opportunity to examine how the environment suffers when basic civic services fail.